joyent/vera/docs/interface.md

 ### Establishing a Web Socket

-All writes and notifications are funneled through/from the Vera leader.
-That means there is a specific protocol for finding the leader and establishing a web socket.

-Upon disconnect, a client has some period of time before Vera "times out" the client's ephemeral data.
-Clients must re-establish a connection with the leader, if possible, before this timeout.
-The timeout is configurable by the client since only the client knows the tolerance for stale data.

-If a client attempts to upgrade a connection to a web socket for the Vera follower, the Vera follower will respond with a `BadRequest` error.
+All writes/notifications are funneled to/originate from the Vera leader.
+The implication is that clients must be able to find and establish a connection with the current Vera leader.
+This section describes how that is done.

 Clients connect by requesting the `/connect` resource, including cookies and the version header (if possible).
 If the leader is unknown to that server,